Do you actually need travel insurance for hurricanes?

 However, you might not need to buy a separate policy.

 Some credit card companies offer built-in insurance when you purchase your flight and/or hotel using their card.
+This is the easiest way to obtain coverage, and it’s the method I’ve been relying on for recent travels.
 I suggest checking your credit card company’s website to see if travel coverage is one of the listed perks.

 If it is, read through the fine print of the policy to see what’s covered.